China to punish Internet firm Sina over series of complaints

 Representatives from Sina, which also operates China’s most popular microblog Weibo Corp, discussed “the issues of breaking the law and the recent large quantity of Internet user complaints” with officials from the Cyberspace Administration of China (CAC) and its Beijing branch, the regulator said in a statement on its website.

-User complaints about Sina concerned “spreading rumours, terror, obscenity and pornography, fraud, publicising cults... distorting facts, violating social morality and promoting vulgarity,” said the CAC.
+User complaints about Sina concerned “spreading rumors, terror, obscenity and pornography, fraud, publicizing cults... distorting facts, violating social morality and promoting vulgarity,” said the CAC.

 Sina declined to comment.